 Carlos Cid

 Carlos is an experienced researcher and educator in cyber security.
 As a mathematician and cryptographer, his research has traditionally focused on applying algebraic techniques to symmetric- and public-key cryptanalysis.
-More recently he has also been working on post-quantum cryptography and secure computation.
+More recently he has also been working on quantum/post-quantum cryptography and secure computation.
 Finally, he has also an interest in applications of economics to cyber security, eg applying game-theoretic techniques to study cyber security problems.

 Experience